 Customer Questions & Answers

-Home insurance (also referred to as homeowners insurance) protects your home, property and personal belongings from damage resulting from accidents such as fire, natural disaster, theft and vandalism.
-Additionally, it also includes liability coverage in case you or your property are responsible for accidents and bodily injury that occur in connection with your property.
-For instance, if your usually harmless dog bites the mailman, a tree in your yard falls on your neighbor’s new sports car, or a girl scout falls on your driveway while delivering cookies.
+Home insurance (also referred to as homeowners insurance) protects your home, property, and personal belongings from damage resulting from accidents such as fire, natural disaster, theft, and vandalism.
+It also includes liability coverage in case you or your property are responsible for accidents and/or bodily injury that occur in connection with your property, such as your usually harmless dog biting the mailman, a tree in your yard toppling onto your neighbor’s new sports car, or a girl scout slipping on your driveway while delivering cookies.

-The average price of homeowners insurance is about $1,100 per year.
-The actual cost is based on a number of factors including your home’s value, age, quality of construction and materials used, location, risk factors, your credit score, preventative measures taken (like smoke detectors or home security systems), and your desired coverage limits and deductible.
-Homeowners insurance costs also vary significantly by state, ranging from a low of $574 per year in Oregon to high of $2,055 in Florida.
+The average yearly price of homeowners insurance is approximately $1,100.
+The actual cost is based on a number of factors, including your home’s value, age, quality of construction and materials used, location, risk factors, your credit score, preventative measures taken (such as smoke detectors or home security systems), and your desired coverage limits and deductible.
+Homeowners insurance costs also vary significantly by state, ranging from a low of $574 per year in Oregon to the much higher $2,055 in Florida.

-Homeowners insurance is not required by law, but if your home is being financed by a mortgage, chances are the lender will require you to have a homeowner insurance policy.
-This will protect you (and their financial interest in your home) against any unforeseen damage.
+Homeowners insurance is not required by law, but if your home is being financed with a mortgage, the lender will likely require that you have a homeowner insurance policy.
+This will protect both your, and their financial interest in your home, against any unforeseen damage.

-If you buy a condominium or co-op, your housing association may also require you to purchase insurance regardless as to whether or not you have a mortgage.
-And some townhome communities have group insurance coverage, which only requires you to have renters insurance, so it’s worth looking into before making any purchases.
+If you buy a condominium or co-op, your housing association may also require that you purchase insurance regardless of whether or not you have a mortgage.
+And some townhouse communities have group insurance coverage, which only requires renters insurance, so it’s worth looking into before making any purchases.

 Even if you aren’t required to have homeowners insurance, many people still choose to cover themselves.
-The cost of repair after a natural disaster or accident can cost tens of thousands of dollars, making home insurance a worthwhile purchase for most.
+The cost of repair after a natural disaster or accident can potentially cost hundreds of thousands of dollars, making home insurance a worthwhile purchase for most.